Elephants in Kerala: Accusations of cruelty towards elephants

 Around 700 elephants are owned by people and temples.
-These elephants are rented out for more than 10,000 festivals and processions in which a single elephant may generate revenue up to $5000 a day according to their status.
-These animals have to endure long and noisy parades, loud firecrackers, may need to stand near flames, travel long distances in open shabby vehicles and walk on tarred roads in the scorching sun for hours, denying even food, water and sleep, in the name of religion and tourism promotion.
+These elephants are rented out for more than 10,000 festivals and processions in which a single elephant may generate revenue up to $5000 a day.
+These animals have to endure long parades, firecrackers, may need to stand near flames, travel long distances in open vehicles and walk on roads in the scorching sun for hours, giving them less food, water and sleep.

 Biologist V. Sridhar accuses temple boards of greed and coercing aggressive elephants unsuited to such tasks by going to the extent of hobbling them even with spike chains on their forelegs.
 He further claims that due to the increasing work load, elephants in their prime (20–40 years of age) seem to be dying prematurely.
 He suspects that increase in death toll - due to intestinal obstruction and other digestive problems - is indicative of potential increase in physiological and psychological stress.
 There have been reports by three official committees that investigated the abuse of elephants at Guruvayur, and which have detailed the abuses inflicted on the Temple Elephants, in violation of various animal welfare laws in India.

+A related disciplinary practice known as ketti azhikkal ("chaining and unchaining") involves chaining an elephant's four legs to trees or posts and beating it with rods, sticks, and hooks, historically to reassert control over a bull elephant emerging from musth or to transfer its obedience to a new mahout; elephants subjected to the practice have reportedly died of the resulting injuries.
+In November 2024, acting on a suo motu public interest litigation regarding the treatment of captive elephants in the state, the Kerala High Court issued extensive directions for their protection, describing the life of a captive elephant in Kerala as an "Eternal Treblinka".